 July 11 conspiracies

-Pest conspiracy in the garden
+Plot against pests in the garden

 If pests appear in the garden, stick a knife into the ground and say:

-The sun does not eat the moon
+The sun does not eat the moon,

 The earth does not eat the harrow,